Study Abroad Program Overview

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; housing; and information about the intensive language program (if applicable).

 The University of Copenhagen offers courses taught in English in most UC academic majors.
-Particular strengths at the University of Copenhagen include Business and Economics, Political Science, Biological Sciences, Environmental Studies, Psychology, and Health Sciences.
+Particular strengths at the University of Copenhagen include Economics, Political Science, Biological Sciences, Environmental Studies, Psychology, and Health Sciences.
 Courses are also available in Math and Physical Sciences, Arts and Humanities, and much more.
-You will take two to four courses per semester.
+Most courses are at the upper-division undergraduate level.

 Every semester, the University of Copenhagen offers a range of Danish Culture Courses

-for international students such as Vikings in Europe, Danish Culture, Danish Cinema, Danish Architecture and Urban Planning, and Nordic Mythology.
+for international students such as Danish Culture, Danish Cinema, Danish Architecture and Urban Design, and Nordic Mythology.
 UCEAP returnees have reported that it was rewarding to take courses providing a unique understanding of local history and culture.